Ringless Honey Mushrooms-Edible Wild Varieties or Poisonous?

 Case and point: Grossly similar species include Pholiota spp. which also grow in cespitose clusters on wood and fruit in the fall.
 However Pholiota spp. have a yellowish to greenish yellow cast and a dark brown to grey-brown spore print.
 Mushroom hunters need to be especially wary of Galerina spp. which can grow side by side with Armillaria spp. also on wood.
 Galerina has a dark brown spore print and is deadly poisonous (alpha-amanitin) – see: mushroom poisoning.
 Source: wikipedia

-I was unable to detect the fine hairs on the cap the first week of growth so my first response was that they were poisonous.
+I was unable to detect the fine hairs on the cap the first week of growth, so my first response was that they were poisonous mushrooms.
 To compact the issues of species detection, Northern California has been hit with a deluge of heavy rain rendering the more mature mushrooms, shiny and wet, making it difficult to get a good read on the species.

 It’s clear that I am not a Mushroom Expert (Mycologist) and without years of experience, I’ve erred on the side of caution and refrained from consuming these beautiful fungi however, they are the perfect specimen for photography.